-Transportation advocates, community-based organizations, and other local leaders advocated successfully for an affordable fare program for lowincome transit riders.
+Transportation advocates, community-based organizations, and other local leaders advocated successfully for an affordable fare program for low-income transit riders.
 Facilitated by the digital, account-based ORCA fare card system, King County (which oversees King County Metro, Seattle's bus transit provider) ultimately created the ORCA LIFT program, which launched in March 2015.

-ORCA LIFT makes King County residents with incomes less than double the federal poverty level eligible for \$1.50 transit fares (relative to \$2.50 -\$3.25 distance- and time-based fares).
-Income-based eligibility and ORCA LIFT fare-card distribution are facilitated by social service providers in partnership with King County Metro.
+Under the ORCA LIFT program, King County residents making income less than double the federal poverty level are eligible for \$1.50 transit fares (relative to \$2.50 - \$3.25 distance- and time-based fares).
+Income-based eligibility and ORCA LIFT fare-card distribution are facilitated by existing social service providers in partnership with King County Metro.
 Some of ORCA LIFT's affordability benefits are blunted by the fact that more than 50 percent of King County Metro's funding now comes from sales tax revenue.
-Still, almost five million trips were taken using the program in 201650, and regional rail provider Sound Transit joined the program in March 2016.
+Still, almost five million trips were taken using the program in 2016, and regional rail provider Sound Transit joined the program in March 2016.

-Portland's TriMet plans to launch a similar fare discount program in July 2018, following advocacy efforts led by Organizing People/Activating Leaders (OPAL).
-Under the program, TriMet riders at or below 200 percent of the federal poverty level will be eligible for half-price adult single and day passes, as well as 72 percent off month and annual passes.
+Portland's TriMet plans to launch a similar fare discount program in July 2018, following successful local advocacy efforts led by Organizing People/Activating Leaders (OPAL).
+Under this program, TriMet riders at or below 200 percent of the federal poverty level will be eligible for half-price adult single and day passes as well as 72 percent off month and annual passes.

-While discounts for seniors, military veterans, and students are relatively common at agencies around the country, fare discount programs for lowincome transit riders-arguably those who most need the discount-are just beginning to gain traction.
+While discounts for seniors, military veterans, and students are relatively common at agencies around the country, fare discount programs for low-income transit riders-arguably those who most need the discount-are just beginning to gain traction.
 The Austin, TX, region's "Transit Empowerment Fund" (TEF) is another example.
-The TEF was cofounded by regional transit provider Capital Metro and One Voice Central Texas, a coalition of local health and human services nonprofits, and is funded primarily by Capital Metro.
-The fund is administered by an independent volunteer board, and sells discounted transit passes to local organizations providing social services in high-need communities.
-These community-based social service organizations then distribute transit passes to low-income residents, enabling more than 3 million rides to date51.
+The TEF-cofounded by regional transit provider Capital Metro and One Voice Central Texas, a coalition of local health and human services nonprofits, and funded primarily by Capital Metro-is administered by an independent volunteer board, and sells discounted transit passes from Capital Metro to local organizations providing social services in high-need communities.
+These community-based social service organizations then distribute transit passes to low-income residents, enabling more than 3 million rides to date.

 Low income riders may pay more to ride transit if they are unable to afford the up-front cost of a discounted pass.
 Transport for London (TfL) was among the first agencies to implement a policy called "fare capping", which reduces inequities driven by the relative ease of buying discounted daily, weekly, or monthly transit passes for higher-income riders.
-When riders who use TfL's account-based fare payment system to purchase single-fare tickets have spent money equivalent to the cost of a monthly unlimited transit pass during a given month, TfL rewards those customers by converting their next single-fare ticket into an unlimited transit pass for the remainder of the month52.
+When customers using TfL's account-based fare payment system to purchase single-fare tickets have spent money equivalent to the cost of a monthly unlimited transit pass during a given month, TfL rewards those customers by converting their next single-fare ticket into an unlimited transit pass for the remainder of the month.

-Fare-capping policies create a de-facto payment plan for low-income riders, for whom it can be a burden to pay the up-front cost of a monthly unlimited pass.
+Fare-capping policies create a de-facto payment plan for low-income riders, for whom it can be a burden to pay the up-front cost of a monthly unlimited pass at the beginning of every month.
 Monthly passes provide discounted fares for a transit system's most committed riders-fare-capping makes that benefit available to all its frequent riders rather than just those who can afford to buy a monthly pass at the beginning of the month.
 In the U.S., Portland's TriMet and San Jose's Valley Transit Authority have implemented fare-capping regimes, and Dallas' DART plans to implement fare-capping in August 2018.